Table of contents

 9. Orange Bud

 Orange Bud comes from a cross of two different Skunk #1 variations.
-It has a moderate THC profile with mellow effects that can help boost creativity, and, of course, a citrus flavor.
-Orange Bud is very popular amongst newbies for stress- and anxiety-busting.
+It has a moderate THC profile with mellow effects that can help boost creativity.
+Orange Bud is very popular among newbies for stress- and anxiety-busting.
 TGA Subcool’s Agent Orange has a similar flavor and effect profile, whereas Orange Diesel has a stronger, more uplifting effect, commonly associated with Sativas.

-Orange Bud could also be useful for depression.
+The strain Orange Bud could also be useful for depression.
 The citrusy and fruity flavor suggests terpenes like limonene and terpinolene.
-There are many Sativa strains that could be overwhelming for those with anxiety.
+Many sativa strains could be overwhelming for those with anxiety.
 Orange Bud is a hybrid that may help solve some of the issues associated with purer Sativas.

 10. Sour Tsunami

 A cross between two CBD-rich NYC Diesel and Sour Diesel strains, Sour Tsunami is a low-THC, high-CBD Sativa-dominant hybrid noted for its effectiveness in combating pain and inflammation.
 Sour Tsunami has an herbal, fruity, piney flavor profile, suggesting terpinolene, pine, and myrcene.